 HistoryNet's World War II Magazine

 How a decorated U-boat captain dug his own grave by criticizing the Nazi regime.
-Due for publication in October 2019, but you can take a sneak peek here.
+A highly praised article drawing on little-known historical details of the skipper's trial.

 Some links below lead to third-party websites.
 For a full archive of my Handelsblatt stories, go here.

 Delving into the dark side of the Bundesbank

 A groundbreaking study examines the Nazi-era activities of Germany's central bank.
 Read this and many other stories I wrote and edited from 2017 to 2019 as a staff financial editor for the English edition of Germany's leading business daily.